rituraj-borah/Financial-Analysis-and-Stock-Price-prediction/README.md

 ### Features
 - Historical Data Analysis: Analyze historical stock prices and financial metrics using various statistical techniques.
-- Forecasting Models: Leverage models like XGBoost and LSTM (Long Short-Term Memory Networks) to predict future stock prices based on historical data.
+- Forecasting Models: Leverage ML models like Monte Carlo simulations and FB-Prophet for forecasting cash flows and stock prices based on historical data.
 - Sentiment Analysis: Incorporate sentiment analysis to understand the market sentiment around particular stocks based on news articles and headlines.
 - Interactive Visualizations: Use Plotly and Streamlit for dynamic and interactive data visualization, making it easier for users to analyze and digest information.